This post may contain links through various affiliate programs such as Amazon, which means I earn from qualifying purchases.

 If you think that none of that can happen to your child because you have some sort of content filter installed, I'm sorry, but you're mistaken.

 I found out the hard way, that my sons learned how to override the filters, disable monitoring programs, or just go on a friend's device.

 As a parent, you have to be proactive.
 If you did not know the answers to those questions I mentioned above then your child is at risk of being taken advantage of by a child sex predator, or even bullied on different social media outlets.

 If that does not concern you it should!

 If your child is trading in pirated music, movies, and software, you can be sued for thousands of dollars.
 Do you really think saying, “You should not do that” is enough if there is a song or a movie they really want and they know you will never find out about it?

 How to Monitor Your Child's Devices Without Fighting

 Parental controls have come a long way over the years.
 I remember when I was in high school, the biggest concern to my parents were viruses.
-Not that I would somehow stumbleupon inappropriate content, chat rooms with pedophiles, or anything of that nature.
+Not that I would somehow stumble across inappropriate content, chat rooms with pedophiles or anything of that nature.

 Child sex predators online are very, very smart.
 Smarter than your child.
 They can chat with your child for months gathering bits and pieces of personal information they can use to stalk or kidnap your child.